-If you like to draw outside, use circles and ovals to sketch flowers quickly and easily.
+If you like to draw outside, or just like to draw flowers from your imagination, use circles and ovals to sketch flowers quickly and easily.

-To draw a four petal flower as seen from the top, lightly draw around a large coin (I used a quarter) and then make two crossed lines that divide the circle into four sections.
+To draw a four petal flower as seen from the top, lightly draw a circle, or draw around a large coin (I used a quarter), and then make crossed lines that divide the circle into four sections.

-Draw petals around each quarter as I have done.
+Draw petals around each quarter line as I have done.

 Finish by erasing the circle and crossed lines, and then add few dots with the tip of the pencil to create stamens at the center of the flower.

 To draw the same flower as seen from a side angle, draw an oval and add crossed lines as before.

 When you draw petals around these quarter lines, the one that “comes at” you, will be especially short.
 That’s called ‘foreshortening.’